 Watch how a masterful high-performance coach applies Eliciting techniques (and how you can replicate them with your clients) in this powerful live coaching session delivered by Rich Litvin at the Evercoach Summit 2016.

 10X means exponential impact.
 How can you help your client 10X their impact?
-10X involves motivating a high-achieving client to go bigger than they ever have before.
+10X involves motivating a high-achieving client to dream and go bigger than they ever have before.
 The coach uses powerful, motivational methods of speaking, coaching, and guiding a client so they are excited and inspired to reach for more, even if it might feel unattainable.

 This is about getting clients to jump past incremental progress and start create massive results and go for the impossible - at least 10 times more than they think they can achieve!

 In the context of the Exponential Coaching model, leadership is about leading the client from a place of deep love and connection.
 This is about vulnerability and transparency.

 The coach shares stories and experiences - even from their own life - to help clients in an authentic way.
 They are focused on showing their clients what they can do for them.
 They support and believe in their clients even when these don't believe in themselves.

 This final element is about more than tasks, techniques or tactics.